Amur Leopard 1

-The works depict through shapes, shadows and textures, a number of origami equivalent to the remainder of existing individuals of a given species to enable the spectator to apprehend in a visual, instantaneous manner the imminence and danger of their extinction.
+She depicts through shapes, shadows and textures, a number of origami equivalent to the remainder of existing individuals of a given species to enable the spectator to apprehend in a visual, instantaneous manner the imminence and danger of their extinction.

-Whilst the hues are representative of the animals' true shades and environment, the blank spaces draw their influence from Japanese traditional "nihonga" art, in which artists used to leave a part of the canvas empty for the onlooker to be able to project his thoughts and contemplate his soul.
+Whilst the hues are representative of the animals' true shades and environment, the blank spaces draw their influence from Japanese traditional nihonga art, in which artists used to leave a part of the canvas empty for the onlookers to be able to project their thoughts and contemplate their soul.

 Only one kind of origami has been used, the crane, to give the series an aesthetic homogeneity.
 All photographs are numbered and limited to editions of six.